 - Confidence in your ability to swim, though you’ll always have your tube.

-- To weigh at least 45 kilos/100 pounds.
+- Weigh at least 45 kilos/100 pounds.

-Things to bring black water rafting
+Tips for what to bring black water rafting

 - A swimsuit.
 Something comfortable for under your wet suit.